 - Travel within a working day is frequent.

-However, some employers may look for degrees or HNDs, and relevant subjects that are useful include:
+However, some employers may look for degrees or HNDs.
+Relevant, useful subjects for this line of work include:

 - materials science/technology.

 A pre-entry postgraduate qualification is not essential, but may be helpful, particularly in the area of waste or environmental management.

 The Chartered Institute of Wastes Management (CIWM) has full details of postgraduate qualifications you can take and what's required to become a chartered waste professional.

 You'll need to show:

 - practical and creative problem-solving ability